-- (1) In addition to the salary determined for the holders of offices listed in Part 2 of this Determination, those office holders are entitled to an allowance which may be taken as cash with salary or may be utilised to access a motor vehicle for private use leased through State Fleet. - (2) The motor vehicle (being part of the Government-owned State Fleet) should be managed in accordance with the policies and conditions established and amended from time to time by the Department of Finance (the effective owner of the State Fleet).
-Applicable terms and conditions are currently set out in the Department of Finance's document, State Fleet Agency General Agreement. - (3) An individual accessing a vehicle under this Part shall take due care of the condition and security of the vehicle.
+- (1) In addition to the salary determined for the holders of offices listed in Part 2 of this Determination, those office holders are entitled to an allowance which may be taken as cash with salary or may be utilised to access a motor vehicle for private use leased through State Fleet. - (2) All vehicles (being part of the Government-owned State Fleet) should be managed in accordance with the policies and conditions established and amended from time to time by the Department of Finance (the Agency responsible for the State Fleet).
+Applicable terms and conditions are currently set out in the document "State Fleet Agency General Agreement". - (3) Officeholders who choose to lease an Electric Vehicle (EV) need to be aware that the costs associated with re-fuelling an electric vehicle are not included in published annual operating costs.
+Government agencies will therefore bear no costs associated with refuelling SAT-leased EV's.
+Officeholders will be responsible for making their own arrangements for at-home EV charging infrastructure and energy costs.
+Officeholders may not utilise office-based charging infrastructure nor agency-provided recharging cards to refuel SAT vehicles. - (4) An individual accessing a vehicle under this Part shall take due care of the condition and security of the vehicle.
 This includes responsibility for regular servicing and maintenance at government expense according to the manufacturer's recommended specifications, and making arrangements for off-street parking at home, whenever practicable, with appropriate security precautions at all times.
-Theft or damage should be reported to the Fleet Manager. - (4) Motor vehicles leased for office holders under this determination or a previous determination of the Tribunal shall not be changed or cash in lieu taken prior to the expiration of the lease. - (5) While the vehicle may be used anywhere in Western Australia at no cost to the individual, the individual is liable for the cost of fuel and oil incurred when driving interstate.
-Furthermore, if used outside of Western Australia, the custodian must be in the vehicle at all times that it is being used. - (6) Should the officer choose not to use the vehicle supplied through State Fleet for business, or for travelling to and from work, but allows and authorises the vehicle to be used for private use during business hours by another family member or person, they are not entitled to access another government vehicle for private use, including transport to and from work.
+Theft or damage should be reported to the Fleet Manager. - (5) Motor vehicles leased for office holders under this determination or a previous determination of the Tribunal shall not be changed or cash in lieu taken prior to the expiration of the lease. - (6) While the vehicle may be used anywhere in Western Australia at no cost to the individual, the individual is liable for the cost of fuel and oil incurred when driving interstate.
+Furthermore, if used outside of Western Australia, the custodian must be in the vehicle at all times that it is being used.

-(7) Should the officer choose to take cash in lieu of a motor vehicle supplied through State Fleet, it is not the Tribunal's intent that this should result in additional government expense or an increase in the government fleet to provide transport for the office holder during business hours.
+- (7) Should the officer choose not to use the vehicle supplied through State Fleet for business, or for travelling to and from work, but allows and authorises the vehicle to be used for private use during business hours by another family member or person, they are not entitled to access another government vehicle for private use, including transport to and from work. - (8) Should the officer choose to take cash in lieu of a motor vehicle supplied through State Fleet, it is not the Tribunal's intent that this should result in additional government expense or an increase in the government fleet to provide transport for the office holder during business hours.
 Office holders are not entitled to claim mileage allowance for use of private vehicles for work purposes.
 Neither are they entitled to access another government vehicle for their personal use including transport to and from work.